-- Hold hearings on proposed vacations of rights-of-way and easements, and make recommendations to the Governing Body. - Review proposed annexations, and make recommendations to the Governing Body. - Undertake development of neighborhood or project plans, to provide more detailed plans to develop new neighborhoods or rehabilitate older neighborhoods, or for special projects in the Planning Area. - Assist the Governing Body on special planning projects, including economic development efforts, capital improvement planning, and grant applications.
+- Hold hearings on proposed vacations of rights-of-way and easements, and make recommendations to the Governing Body. - Make recommendations to the Governing Body for approval or disapproval of conditional uses to the zoning regulations.
+Each type of Zoning District permits some land uses by right, and other uses which may only be allowed after individual review by the Planning Commission.
+Such uses must be specifically listed in the Zoning Regulations as a potential conditional use in each specific Zoning District, and often have conditions attached in order to be granted. - Review proposed annexations, and make recommendations to the Governing Body. - Undertake development of neighborhood or project plans, to provide more detailed plans to develop new neighborhoods or rehabilitate older neighborhoods, or for special projects in the Planning Area. - Assist the Governing Body on special planning projects, including economic development efforts, capital improvement planning, and grant applications.